HomeHomeseparatorThe Complete Generative AI Guide: Power, Potential, & Ethics

 From sales and HR to marketing and IT, the technology shows great potential to impact every aspect of business, disrupting how companies interact with customers and driving operational efficiency.

-No wonder the Generative AI market has been projected to grow at a CAGR of 47.5% between 2023 and 2030, increasing its value from $43.87 billion to $667.96 billion.
+No wonder the Generative AI market has been projected to grow at a CAGR of 47.5% between 2023 and 2030, increasing its value from $43.87 billion to $667.96 billion, as more companies adopt AI development services to stay competitive.

 Moreover, a Salesforce study shows that 67% of senior IT leaders plan to prioritize this advanced AI technology within the next 18 months.